SwimmingLiu/YOLOSHOW/README.md

 ### 5. Save Results

 If you need Save results, please click `Save MP4/JPG` before detection.
 Then you can save your detection results in selected path.

+### 6. Support Object Detection and Instance Segmentation

+From ***YOLOSHOW v1.2*** ，our work supports both Object Detection and Instance Segmentation。Meanwhile, it also supports task switching between different versions，such as switching from `YOLOv5` 目Object Detection task to `YOLOv8` instance task.

 ## Preparation